mapattacker/datascience/unsupervised.rst

 and comparing between each of them.
 This can be easily explained by 4 charts provided by https://jmotif.github.io/sax-vsm_site/morea/algorithm/SAX.html.

+There are obvious benefits using such an algorithm, for one, it will be very fast as pattern matching is aggregated.
+However, the biggest downside is that both time-series signals have to be of same time-length.

 .. figure:: images/sax1.png
   :width: 400px
   :align: center